 We strive to internalize supply chains wherever possible.
 Several of our hotels feature expansive organic gardens, whose nutritious fruit and vegetables are used in delectable dishes prepared for you.
-A project to make our own bees' honey onsite was also initiated at several hotels with the intentions of obtaining sustainably sourced and nutritious bees' honey, and of combating the worrying decline of bee populations across the world.
+Produce from our farms is also used to make in-house blended spice mixes, delectable jams and chutneys, ice-creams and sorbets inspired by local flavours, as well as shrubs and bitters for cocktails.